NatureGeorge/naturegeorge.github.io/_posts/2022-06-16-ml-computation.md

 ### Linear Layer

 Typically, a matrix could be a representation of a linear transformation with respect to certain bases.
-And a linear layer (e.g. `torch.nn.Linear`) is exactly a parameter matrix together with a bias vector, storing learnable weights and representing a learnable linear transformation.
+And a linear layer (e.g. `torch.nn.Linear`) is exactly a weight matrix together with a bias vector, storing learnable parameters and representing a learnable linear transformation.
 Feeding an input data matrix into a linear layer, we would get a transformed data matrix.

 $$
 \mathbf{y} = \mathbf{Wx} + \mathbf{b}